limistah/limistah.dev/content/posts/go-run-with-a-specific-version.md

 ## Recommendation

-I would recommend a tool like Go Version Manager that helps to manage a systemwide version of the language.
+I will recommend a tool like gvm(Go Version Manager) that helps to manage a systemwide version of the language.
 The advantage of this is the ease it comes with.
-A simple gvm use 1.2, would ensure the 1.2 version of the language is installed system-wide.
+A simple `gvm use 1.2` command, would ensure the 1.2 version of the language is installed system-wide.

 ## Optimal Solution

-A better approach is to not compromise the global go installation which maintains the version, but run a specific code with a specific version installation and discard the installation once done.
+A better approach is not to compromise the global Go installation but to run a specific code with a specific version of Go installation and discard the installation once done.
 Go supports this easily.

-To do this, firstly, use the go get command to download a specific version of the language as a package:
+To do this, firstly, use the `go get` command to download a specific version of the language as a package:

 ```bash
 go get golang.org/dl/go1.22.3